By/ Last Modified On February 13, 2024

 Watch our how-to video below:

-Enjoy your wontons in a simple soup, or serve them as an appetizer.
-You can enjoy them with your other favorite gluten-free Asian dishes, like Instant Pot Chicken Fried Rice or Gluten Free Orange Chicken too!
+Enjoy your wontons in a simple soup or serve them as an appetizer.
 And once you have this wonton wrapper recipe made, you can also make gluten-free potstickers too!
 Make some homemade teriyaki sauce and you've got an amazing feast on your hands.

 Perfect to make ahead - Gluten-free wonton wrappers freeze well, so you can make up a large batch and save them for later.